Retail and Commercial Security Bonds FAQ

 Is GST payable on Retail and Commercial Bonds?

-No. Under the New Tax System (Goods and Services Tax) (Exempt Taxes, Fees and Charges) Determination 2011 (No.1) Volume 7 part 6 South Australia and Retail and Commercial Leases Act 1995 does not attract a GST component.
+No. Under the New Tax System (Goods and Services Tax) (Exempt Taxes, Fees and Charges) Determination 2011 (No.1) Volume 7 part 6 South Australia and Retail and Commercial Leases Act 1995 a bond does not attract a GST component.

 How are bonds lodged?